The Angove Story

 Richard Angove joins the family business after a nine year apprenticeship working in other wine businesses around the world

-Angove Family Winemakers opens a Cellar Door and function facility on the family’s Warboys vineyard in McLaren Vale
+Angove Family Winemakers opens a Cellar Door and function facility on the family’s organic and biodynamic Warboys vineyard in McLaren Vale

 The first vintage of the new flagship wine for the company, ‘The Medhyk’ is released.
 Made from old vine McLaren Vale Shiraz, basket pressed and aged in French oak.
 Medhyk, Cornish for “Doctor”, commemorates the company’s founder, Dr William Angove